MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

     > **Person in your company** can be an Online user or a user hosted on-premises using Skype for Business Server 2015 or Lync Server 2013.
 Lync Server 2010 is not supported.

   - A **call queue** to transfer the call to an existing call queue that you have set up.
-  - Another **Auto attendant**, to create a second level of menu options containing a submenu.
+  - Another **Auto attendant**, to create a second level of menu options containing a sub-menu.
 These are called nested auto attendants.

     > [!Note]
     > By default, all calls arriving during a holiday period are set to disconnect after the greeting (if any), so you must specify a redirect if a different behavior is desired.